FelixYMA/image_compression_quality_prediction/README.md

 ## How to Run (Reproducibility)
 ### Option A — Run in order (recommended)
-**1. Stage 1**: `notebooks/01_svm_train_test.ipynb`
+1. **Stage 1**: `notebooks/01_svm_train_test.ipynb`
    - Extract InceptionV3 features
    - Train/test SVM classifier
    - Save intermediate outputs if your notebook does so (optional)

-**2. Stage 2**: `notebooks/02_regression_train_test.ipynb`
+2. **Stage 2**: `notebooks/02_regression_train_test.ipynb`
    - Load/compute required features and labels
    - Train/test the multi-output regressor
    - Generate evaluation metrics and plots

 ### Option B — Run individually
 Each notebook can be run independently as long as the dataset paths are correctly configured.